This is a tribute to the F-4 Phantom II. McDonnell-Douglas superb fighter which was the backbone of American air superiority in the 1960s and 1970s.

 Records and Novelties

 At one time the F-4 held over 15 air records.
-This included an altitude record of 98,557 feet in 1959 and a cross country speed record, flying across the country in less than three yours in 1961.
+This included an altitude record of 98,557 feet in 1959 and a cross country speed record, traversing the United States in less than three hours in 1961.
 Later time to climb records were set.

 Both services air demonstration teams used the bird.
 The AF used the F-4E from 1969 to 1973.
 While the Navy used the J model from 1969 to 1973 as well.
 Higher fuel prices were a major factor in ending the F-4s tenure.